CancerCollaboratory/dockstore-tool-bamstats/README.md

 ## Building Manually

 Normally you would let GitHub actions build this.
-But, if you need to build manually you would execute:
+But, if you need to build manually (for example due to https://github.com/broadinstitute/cromwell/issues/6827)  you would execute:

     docker build -t ghcr.io/dockstore/dockstore-tool-bamstats:1.25-8 .